Phone: (202) 296-5505 Email: info@winvale.com

 Becoming a Successful GSA Schedule Holder

 There are several opportunities for success as a GSA Schedule contract holder, but you must maintain a proactive approach.
-Maintaining the minimum sales requirement means having continuous sales of $25k annually, after $25k during your first two years.
+Maintaining the updated minimum sales requirement will give you more time and flexibility for making sales within the 5 year option period, but it also means you can't necessarily sit back and watch the orders come in.

 If you want to learn more about marketing your GSA contract and becoming a successful contractor, you can check out our other blogs on these topics: